"Idleness is to the human mind like rust to iron."Ezra Cornell

 Modern vs. vintage cast iron

 Metal surfaces, no matter how smooth they look to the naked eye, are not really smooth.
-Under a microscope, you can see tiny pores, hills, and valleys.
-Many cast iron pans also have a pebbly surface from the molds in which they are cast.
+Under a microscope, you can see tiny imperfections, irregularities, and uneven surfaces.
+Many cast iron pans have a pebbly surface from the molds in which they are cast.
 Those bumps act as islands, tenaciously holding onto bits of cooked food, so early manufacturers of cast-iron cookware such as Griswold and Wagner machined away that roughness to make the cooking surface smooth.
-Milling or sanding the surface of cast iron also opens up the metal's pore structure, allowing cooking oils and melted fats to build up into a nice thick seasoning that's nearly nonstick.
-With time and continued use, the cooking surface becomes a nearly flat plane.
-That's one reason why vintage cast-iron pans are highly sought after online and in garage sales: they're smoother and less sticky.
+When heated with oils or melted fats, the fat builds up on the surface into a nice thick seasoning that can be nearly nonstick.
+That's one reason why vintage cast-iron pans are highly sought after online and in garage sales: they're smoother and tend to be less sticky.